aerospike-community/avs-benchmark-ann/README.md

 -   neighbors – the expected neighbors dataset based on a search on the test dataset
 -   distances – An array of distance calculations or None
 -   primarykeys – A list of primary keys from the application set used to obtain the vectors.
+-   vector_distance -- The Aerospike distance type (VectorDistanceMetric)
+-   hnsw -- The hnsw parameters defined when the index was created

 # Prometheus